Other Common Names: small-flowered touch-me-not, small balsam

 Why Is It a Noxious Weed?

-Small-flowered jewelweed is an invasive species that can invade and adapt to a variety of habitats.
+This is a new noxious weed for 2018.
+Small-flowered jewelweed is an annual that can invade and adapt to a variety of habitats.
 Plants can grow well under low light conditions as well as tolerate lower moisture conditions.
 Plants are able to dominate the herb layer of invaded forests, forming large, monospecific stands, displacing native species.
 Small-flowered jewelweed may have some allelopathic effects, results have been found in lab studies but it is unknown how these results relate to natural conditions.

 How would I identify it?

-Small-flowered jewelweed is an annual that is glabrous or with sparse stalked glands on the upper parts.
-Plants height can vary greatly depending on growing conditions.
+Small-flowered jewelweed is an annual that is glabrous or with sparse stalked glands on upper plant parts.
+Plant height can vary greatly depending on growing conditions.
 Flowers are small, pale yellow and have a short, straight spur.

 Small-flowered jewelweed inflorescences grow in the upper leaf axils and are typically comprised of 3 to 12